 - Discouraging you from doing something wrong like talking while the teacher is talking or littering

-- Pressuring you to play a game he/she thinks you would enjoy
+- Pressuring you to play a game they think you would enjoy

-- Reminding you of tests and assignments that you may forget
+- Reminding you of tests and assignments that you may have forgotten

 Peer Pressure can also be Negative

 The need for acceptance, approval, and belonging is vital from childhood years to being a young adult.
-Persons who feel isolated or rejected by their peers — or in their family — are more likely to engage in risky behaviors in order to fit in / be accepted with a group.
-In such situations, peer pressure can impair good judgment and fuel risk-taking behavior, drawing you away from your family and positive influences and luring you into dangerous activities.
+Persons who feel isolated or rejected by their peers — or in their family — are more likely to engage in risky behaviours in order to fit in / be accepted by a group.
+In such situations, peer pressure can impair good judgment and fuel risk-taking behaviour, drawing you away from your family and positive influences and luring you into dangerous activities.
 Your friends may influence (talk you into doing) things that you usually would not do like:

 - Cheating on a test